ARC: Consistent, Low-Latency Delivery via Receiver-Side Scheduling: Abstract

 \section{Abstract}

-Interactive applications such as cloud gaming, XR streaming, and real-time inference depend on data objects arriving at a steady cadence.
-In practice, network delay variation and recovery dynamics at the receiver distort this cadence even when transports deliver all packets correctly, which produces visible jitter, stalls, and unstable playback.
+Applications such as cloud gaming, video streaming, telemetry, ML inference, and data transfer provide a better experience when data is released at the receiver with timing reflecting how the data enters the sender.
+In practice, network delay variation and recovery dynamics at the receiver distort this timing even when transports deliver all packets correctly, producing visible jitter, stalls, and unstable playback.
+Many such applications operate best when delivery preserves this timing behavior and its implied order; out-of-order or irregular delivery can significantly degrade performance even when all data eventually arrives.

-We present a lightweight receiver-side scheduling approach that regularizes release timing after recovery.
-The scheduler maintains an adaptive estimate of effective path delay and adjusts release times asymmetrically, responding quickly to late arrivals and only gradually to early ones.
-This upper-envelope behavior keeps release aligned with recent delay peaks and maintains smooth playback with minimal added latency.
-The scheduler runs entirely on the receiver clock and requires no feedback or synchronization.
+We present a lightweight receiver-side release scheduling protocol, Adaptive Release Control (\arc), that restores this timing at the receiver. \arc\ releases recovered data in a manner that follows the sender's timing, maintaining ordering and limiting reordering when necessary while producing smooth delivery with minimal added latency given network conditions.
+It operates entirely on the receiver clock and requires no feedback, synchronization, or changes to the underlying transport.

-As a concrete example, we integrate receiver-side scheduling into the BitRipple Tunnel (BRT) overlay \cite{AggarwalLubyMinder2025Immersive}, an application-layer software system that forwards traffic without altering the underlying transport protocol.
-Within BRT, the scheduler functions as an independent module that regulates delivery timing for forwarded objects.
+As an example, we integrate \arc\ into LT3, a network-layer system currently deployed as a software overlay that forwards traffic without altering the transport protocols it carries, where \arc\ functions as an independent module that regulates release timing for forwarded data.

-Evaluating BRT with receiver-side scheduling on a cloud-gaming workload shows that the scheduler removes virtually all large jitter excursions and yields tightly clustered release intervals that improve visible smoothness.
-Broader latency improvements arise from the behavior of the full BRT overlay.
-Receiver-side scheduling can also be integrated modularly into transport stacks such as TCP, QUIC, WebRTC, UDP, or RTP, which are natural deployment points for future work.
+Evaluating LT3 with \arc\ on a cloud-gaming workload shows that the protocol removes virtually all large jitter excursions and yields release intervals that closely match the sender's timing, translating into improved perceptual smoothness.
+Broader latency improvements arise from the behavior of the full LT3 system.
+The benefits of \arc\ extend to transport protocols carried over LT3, including TCP, QUIC, WebRTC, UDP, and RTP, as preserving sender timing improves their behavior across a wide range of conditions.